 The Department of City & Metropolitan Planning at the University of Utah is a community of faculty and students dedicated to enhancing the health and vitality of towns, cities, and regions through place-based and integrated approaches to building in harmony with nature, placemaking, capacity-building, and quality growth.

 While our gaze is global, the Salt Lake City region serves as a local laboratory and we are fortunate to have a rich heritage of planning upon which to build, from the original town platting by Mormon settlers (recipient of a Planning Landmark Award from the AICP) to the renowned ongoing work of Envision Utah.
-With Salt Lake City Mayor Ralph Becker, CMP hosts the Annual Mayor’s Symposium on timely local topics that are also the focus of several classes and workshops.
-In our Westside Studio, students from Planning and Architecture work with community partners to undertake projects in the neighborhoods west of State Street.
-The Salt Lake City Workshop brings together students from a range of disciplines around the university to envision best possibilities and work toward realizing these visions.
-We are proud to be the university home for the Center for the Living City, the international organization that advances the work of Jane Jacobs through publications and events including the annual Jane Jacobs Walks, last year holding 67 events in 32 cities across the country.
+With Salt Lake City Mayor Ralph Becker, C&MP hosts the Annual Mayor’s Symposium on timely local topics that are also the focus of several classes and workshops.
+The theme of 2014 Mayor’s Symposium will be: Mountain Urbanism, Mountain Modernism.

-Building upon this momentum, we look forward to strengthening our bridges with the School of Architecture, other departments around the university, our local partners, the professional community, and our colleagues around the globe.
-We are passionate about what we do and invite others to join us in our quest to move beyond sustainability to prosperity for all.
+Building upon this momentum, we look forward to extending our breadth and depth through working with students from across the country and around the globe as well as our local partners and the professional community.
+We are passionate about what we do and invite you to join us in our quest to take the next step beyond sustainability – toward prosperity for all.